flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 ##############################

-In CryoLike, "Images" (or an ``Images`` object) are stacks of experimentally-captured cryo-EM images.
-In practice, we operate extensively on a Fourier-space representation of the images.
+In CryoLike, "Images" (or an ``Images`` object) are stacks of experimentally-captured cryo-EM particle images.
+In practice, we operate extensively on Fourier-polar or Fourier-Bessel spaces representation of the images.

 Internally, these images are represented as paired multi-dimensional arrays--PyTorch Tensors--along with metadata values that describe how to interpret the arrays, and